Amazing Magicians Tv Show

-According Michael Close, Fool Us films with somewhere between seven to ten cameras.
-At any given time, they also utilize about forty to fifty crew on set.
+According to Michael Close, Fool Us films with seven to ten cameras.
+They also utilize about forty to fifty crew on set at any given time.
 Of that crew, two of them are magic consultants (including Michael).
 That's a typical size for an American TV magic production.

 In Chinese television, the scale is somewhat larger.

 Amazing Magicians filmed with 35 cameras and two hundred crew including over ten magic consultants.
 And it was the most significant magic production in television history with this size and budget.

 WORKING WITH EVERYONE

-In and of itself, waking up every single day to solve problems, tweak performances, and keep everything magic related together was exhilarating.
-Yet, working with some of the finest minds in magic on a daily basis was the true blessing in disguise.
+In and of itself, waking up every single day to solve problems, tweak performances, and keep everything magic-related together was exhilarating.
+Yet, working with some of the finest minds in magic daily was the true blessing in disguise.
 Furthermore, interacting with the different teams like art, props, direction, choreography, music, costume & makeup was also an enthralling experience.

 THE ULTIMATE YES, AND...

 What you're about to read is incredible.
 There are no other words to describe it.

 Just after taping episode five, I received an excellent text from one of the primary producers of Amazing Magicians.
 JSBC wanted to know if I could be a celebrity magic judge with Juliana Chen & Fan Bing Bing.
 I'd start on episode seven and judge through the twelfth & final episode.
 Wow!